-Your body manufactures Vitamin D when you are exposed to the sun.
-Why is Vitamin D so important?
+Your body manufactures vitamin D (D3 specifically, more on this in a moment) when you are exposed to the sun.
+But why is vitamin D so important?

 Vitamin D is still being widely researched, however, it is linked to prevention and/or treatment of several diseases, including multiple sclerosis, tuberculosis, insulin resistance, cancers other than colorectal, osteoarthritis, osteoporosis, hypertension, lower-extremity function, falls, dental health, and colorectal cancer.

 Vitamin D has many other roles in the body including bone growth, modulation of cell growth, neuromuscular and immune function, and reduction of inflammation.

 Vitamin D3 vs. D2